 Run Time: 3:03:35

 This presentation will focus exclusively on the Core Vocabulary Exchange System™ (CVES™).
-Other treatment approaches will receive limited or no coverage during this lecture.
+Other approaches and devices will receive limited or no coverage during this lecture.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video presentation with downloadable handout.